pottekkat/personal-website/content/posts/interactive-code-examples-codapi/index.md

 <codapi-settings url="http://localhost:1313/v1"></codapi-settings>
 ```

+> [!TIP]
-> **Tip**: When migrating to production, change this URL to that of your production Codapi server. `/v1` is the path used by the Codapi server to serve API requests.
+> When migrating to production, change this URL to that of your production Codapi server. `/v1` is the path used by the Codapi server to serve API requests.

 With your local Codapi server running and the widget configured, you can try running a snippet and see it show up on the server logs: